 What to Include in a Cat Bill of Sale

-Your cat bill of sale should include:
+Your cat bill of sale should include the following:

 - Date of sale